legault/SSA-/README.md

 This repository contains R code associated with the paper "Accounting for environmental change in continuous-time stochastic population models".

+Link to paper:

+For questions, contact me at legault@unc.edu

 # results-figure1.R

 This annotated file contains code for reproducing Figure 1 in the manuscript.